Quickstart: Create a database in Azure SQL Database with ledger enabled

 Azure SQL Database ledger is currently in public preview.

-In this quickstart, you create a ledger database in Azure SQL Database and configure automatic digest storage with Azure Blob storage using the Azure portal.
+In this quickstart, you create a ledger database in Azure SQL Database and configure automatic digest storage with Azure Blob Storage by using the Azure portal.
 For more information about ledger, see Azure SQL Database ledger.

 Create a ledger database and configure digest storage